Equally yoked dating

 Do not be unequally yoked with unbelievers.
 For what partnership has righteousness with lawlessness?
 Or what fellowship has light with darkness?

-In this verse, we are called to not be in a relationship with an unbeliever, someone that does not belong to the body of Christ.
+In the above bible verse, we are called to not be in a relationship with an unbeliever, someone that does not believe in our lord Jesus christ.

-While you might argue about whether or not this specifically refers to a marriage relationship and who he means with ‘unbeliever’, I want to take this point to a very simple and practical level.
+While you might argue about whether or not this specifically refers to a marriage relationship and what he means by “unbeliever”, I want to break it down to a practical level.

 Your religion or faith is at the center of who you are.
 Whether you agree or not, all your values and beliefs have been shaped by religion, from the time you were born.